7. MONETARY SYSTEM

 7c.)
 Basic Income

-We did not inherit the earth from our forefathers,
+We did not inherit the earth from our ancestors,

 rather, we have borrowed it from our children.

-Companies, streets, springs, raw material deposits, trading platforms, rental houses, etc. are the basis of life and the economy – and no longer commercial objects that make our lives expensive and manipulable.
+Companies, streets, springs, raw material deposits, rental houses, etc. are the basis of life and the economy – and no longer commercial objects that make our lives expensive and manipulable.

-We ourselves find legal forms that protect the “common good”.
+We ourselves find legal forms that protect those “common goods”.